 NOTE: On your flight to Easter Island, you’re allowed to check two bags for free.
 One of those bags should be your food box.

-Should you need to buy a few extra things once in the island (like we did, there are several “panaderias” and local shops that sell all essentials (but at a higher price – like $2 for 6 eggs).
+Should you need to buy a few extra things once in the island (as we did, there are several “panaderias” and local shops that sell all essentials (but at a higher price – like $2 for 6 eggs).

 I recommend heading to Carrito Popatiri close to the waterfront on Policarpo Toro Street.
 Also, panaderias are great options for cheap food and snacks, mostly in the form of empanadas, fried snacks, and pastries.

 What You Shouldn’t Miss… the Moai!

 There are 887 moai statues found in all stages; from unfinished, to well-preserved, to mostly destroyed.
 The moai are monolithic human statues carved between 1,250 and 1500 AD.

 During their peak, the Rapa Nui population soared to 15,000 people.
 Unfortunately, due to the deforestation created by their own cultural production – the moai – their civilization declined (due to famine).

 For years, the production and transportation of the moai was a mystery to archeologists, but the Rapa Nui ingenuity has been slowly revealed through studies and clues left behind by the ancient civilization all across Easter Island.